 In extreme cases, you may also find that the drug may cause seizures, liver damage, and death.
 Most of those cases have come from people who mix drugs, but they tend to be part of an overall cocktail of drugs.

 Withdrawal Signs of Kratom

 Despite some people making medical claims on the usefulness of kratom, the adverse effects of its withdrawal happen to be pretty similar to illegal drugs.

 - runny nose

 - muscle aches

 Kratom addiction must be treated like the addiction of any other drug banned by the U.S Drug Enforcement Administration.
 As a result, the first step in treatment options is to contact a medical professional.
-Inform the medical profession on everything, including what kratom products you have been using and how often you have been using them.
+Inform the medical profession of everything, including what kratom products you have been using and how often you have been using them.

 Once your doctor has finished their analysis, they can begin prescribing a treatment that will likely start with medical detox.
 Medical detox will start to purge your body of the addictive compounds in kratom.
 This is done through time under analysis from a medical professional, likely as you stay for inpatient care.

-Once your detox, and potential rehab, is finished, you may struggle to rejoin society.
+Once your detox, and potential rehab, are finished, you may struggle to rejoin society.
 To address this issue, you can begin your journey at a sober living facility.
 Being surrounded by support is incredibly important when beating kratom addiction.